*Free Introductory Class: Friday, January 4, 2019 at 10:00am*

 (or on-line anytime)

 Location: SomaSpace, 4050 NE Broadway Street, Portland, OR 97232

-Spring Class Pass (in-person class and audio recordings): $96
+Winter Class Pass (in-person class and live class audio recordings): $96

-On-Line Spring Class Pass (audio recordings only): $58
+On-Line Winter Class Pass (live class audio recordings only): $58

 Walk-In to Any Class (no audio recordings included): $15

 The on-line subscription allows access to the audio recordings of the live class and will be distributed via Dropbox.
 Participants must be able to access Dropbox file sharing program.
 You can listen directly through Dropbox or download for future use.
-Each new recording will be uploaded by Saturday morning.
+Each new recording will be uploaded by Monday night.